NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

   - Advisory url, a url.
   - Versions, a version range in [NuGet range syntax](https://learn.microsoft.com/nuget/concepts/package-versioning#version-ranges) of affected package versions.
 - The package id **should** be lower case, but it **must** be a case insensitive string, expected to be a valid package id as prescribed by NuGet.
-- The version range **must** be a case insensitive and normalized (does not include the metadata information).
+- The version range **must** be case insensitive and normalized (does not include the metadata information).
+Server implementations written in .NET can use the `NuGet.Versioning` package's `VersionRange.ToNormalizedString()` method to get a compliant output.

 ```json
 {